Dominican Republic Road Trip - Exploring the Island in 2-Weeks

 Today, we're flying into Santo Domingo (the capital.)
 We landed in Santo Domingo at 12:30 pm.
 After customs check and baggage pick-up, we found ourselves at the car rental office inside the airport.
 The rental car companies are together in an office space a short walk from Santo Domingo's main airport area.
 Tip: Remember to carry some Dominican pesos to pay for the toll outside the airport.
 Occasionally, you can also pay with dollars at a higher rate (up to the cashiers' discretion.)
 Car Rental in the Dominican Republic.

-Sample Itinerary -- You can adjust this to fit your landing time.
+Please adjust the timeline to fit your landing time.

 12:30 pm- We're landing at Las Americas International Airport, Santo Domingo.

 1:00 pm- Custom/ Baggage Check.
-Speed up airport check-in process when landing by pre-filling out the Dominican Republic entry and departure forms.
+Speed up airport check-in process when landing by pre-filling out the Dominican Republic entry and departure forms here.

 1:45 pm- Car Rental Pickup